-- Hold some of them in the evenings so families who work during the day don't have to miss work, and others during the day so that families who work during the evenings don't have to miss work. - Hold them regularly (e.g. calling them Financial Aid Fridays and hosting them every other Friday) so that students and families can easily keep track of when they can get support. - Regularly identify the seniors who have not yet attended a financial aid completion event and have not submitted their FAFSA.
+- Schedule regular times for at least one school staff person to be available for drop-in office hours for financial aid for college application completion each month. - Hold some of them in the evenings so families who work during the day don't have to miss work, and others during the day so that families who work during the evenings don't have to miss work. - Hold them regularly (e.g. calling them Financial Aid Fridays and hosting them every other Friday) so that students and families can easily keep track of when they can get support. - Regularly identify the seniors who have not yet attended a financial aid completion event and have not submitted their FAFSA.
 Reach out to them individually. - Communicate regularly with families and students in the lead up to your office hours to drive attendance.